Frequently Asked Questions

 Does Medicare pay for funeral expenses?

-No. Social Security offers a one-time death benefit of $255 for the surviving spouse.
+No. Social Security offers a one-time death benefit to the surviving spouse.
 According to the National Funeral Directors Association, the national median cost of a funeral for calendar year 2014 was $8,5081.
 American Republic Insurance Services has affordable protection from this expense.
 Click here for more information.

 If my health requires that I be confined to an assisted living facility or a nursing home, does Medicare provide any benefits?